foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

          oe_builtin: <true|false>

 - ``enabled`` -  Whether to produce an archive containing docker images as part of a container build trigger.
 - ``shortlist`` - Defines the list of apps to preload.
 All Target's apps are preloaded if it is not specified or its value is empty.
+Here, it is set to preload the ``shellhttpd`` app.
 - ``app_type`` - Defines a type of Apps to preload.
   If an option is not defined or set to an empty value, the ``app_type``  preload will depend on the LmP version.
 If the LmP version is equal to or higher than **v85**, then `restorable` type is preloaded, otherwise `compose` type.
   See :ref:`ug-restorable-apps` for more details on Restorable Apps.